The Smile Sessions: Smile reconstruction

 The first nineteen tracks of The Smile Sessions constitute a hypothetical version of a completed Smile album that loosely follows the template established by Wilson's 2004 version.
 Wilson himself made a few suggestions to the compilation's sequencing after it was presented to him by the compilers Mark Linett, Alan Boyd and Dennis Wolfe.
 Linett said that the track listing would "present the whole piece as close to it as was envisioned, or as is envisioned, as possible ... with input from Brian as from everybody else".

 According to Darian Sahanaja, "there was a discussion about whether to follow the 2004 sequence or completely present something new.
 In the end, of course, it all has to be approved by the Beach Boys themselves, and Brian lobbied hard for The Smile Sessions to follow the template of Brian Wilson Presents Smile."
 Asked if there had been anything newly unearthed from the sessions that would have influenced the 2004 assembly, Sahanaja responded, "No. Nothing major.
 Perhaps a few variations here and there, but nothing that would have altered the making of Brian Wilson Presents Smile."

-The reconstruction runs at over 48 minutes, which would have been too much content to fit on a two-sided vinyl LP in 1967.
-Referencing this, Linett argued that The Smile Sessions may be more accurate to Wilson's vision than if he had completed the album in 1967, surmising that Wilson "would have been happier if he had had a bigger canvas to present [Smile]."
 Asked if Linett and Boyd had arrived at what he had envisioned during the 1960s, Wilson responded: "Somewhat, yeah.
 To some degree.
 It's not a far cry from what I thought it would be."
 He added that he preferred his 2004 version.

 Technical details

 The reconstruction is presented in monaural due to missing stems and as a nod to Wilson's producing methods at the time.
 Digital manipulation was used.
 For instance, on "Surf's Up", the instrumental track was mashed up and synced with the vocal stem from an alternate performance of the song.

 Not all of the tracks feature material that was originally recorded for the Smile album.
-In reference to including sessions from Smiley Smile, Linett stated, "Of course there’s things that some people think – should Smiley Smile sessions be there – [with tracks such as] "Can't Wait Too Long", we get into a very fuzzy area."
+In reference to including sessions from Smiley Smile, Linett stated, "Of course there's things that some people think—should Smiley Smile sessions be there—[with tracks such as] 'Can't Wait Too Long', we get into a very fuzzy area."
 A list of notes on the reconstructed album assembly were given in the booklet: